Back to All Events

 Instruments for Complexity: #2 — Chaos, Change and the Science of Disruption

-The world didn't just become more complex.
-It crossed a threshold.
+The world has not simply become more complicated.
+It has crossed a threshold into ever greater complexity.

 Chaos theory and nonlinear dynamics are not abstract mathematics.
-They are a precise description of why small things sometimes produce enormous consequences, why stable systems suddenly aren't, and why the same intervention at different moments produces completely different results.
-Understanding this doesn't restore control.
-But it does something more useful: it shows you where your agency actually sits — and where you've been wasting it.
+They are a precise description of why this happens — and where your agency actually sits inside it.

 This is the second masterclass in the Instruments for Complexity series — analytical tools for practitioners working in complex, high-stakes environments.
 This one is about learning to read the dynamics of the systems you're trying to change, before they change you.